-One way you can keep your tone more conversational is to imagine that you’re speaking to a good friend, colleague, or even your mom (whatever works!).
+One way to keep your tone more conversational is to imagine that you’re speaking to a good friend, colleague, or even your mom (whatever works!).
 If you have 300 attendees in your webinar, you’re actually having 300 one-to-one conversations.

 Address your audience by saying, “you.”
 So, instead of saying, “does anyone have a question?” try, “is there anything you would like to ask me?”.
 Conversely, instead of starting with, “today, I’ll be showing everyone…” try, “Today, you will learn about…”.
 Making each person feel like you’re talking specifically to them will help them feel engaged and help you beat out any other notifications or distractions you’re competing with.

 Lastly, as a way to break the ice and connect with your audience, try using humor.
 Don’t be afraid to lighten the mood and throw in a joke or funny story.
-But keep in mind, while humor can be an excellent tool to build relationships and put people at ease, it always has the chance of being offensive – whether intended or not.
-Be selective and make sure your jokes are relevant and don’t run the risk of offending your audience.
+But remember, while humor can be an excellent tool to build relationships and put people at ease, it always has the chance of being offensive – whether intended or not.
+Be selective, make sure your jokes are relevant, and don’t risk offending your audience.

 4. Choose the Right Format

-After you’ve decided on your content and worked out your webinar’s fundamentals, you’ll want to pick the right format for your content and your audience.
+After you’ve decided on your content and worked out your webinar’s fundamentals, you’ll want to pick the proper webinar format for your target audience.

 - Single presenter: Having one expert present on a topic.
 This is one of the most common webinar formats.

-- Dual presenters: Often, instead of having one person present, two people will present the webinar.
+- Dual presenters: Often, two people will present the webinar instead of having one person present.
 This can help keep it more conversational and engaging for your audience.

 - Panel: Having a live panel of experts can be an incredibly engaging way to discuss your webinar topic.
 If you can get influencers from your specific industry, it can also help drum up interest for your webinar.

-- Live Q&A: Having a live Q&A is a great way to engage your audience.
+- Live Q&A: A live Q&A is a great way to engage your audience.
 You can include a team of experts to answer questions collected from social media or live chat.

-- Interview: Having a guest speaker or influencer with popularity can be a great way to draw more people to your webinar and add credibility to your product or service.
+- Interview: A popular guest speaker or influencer can be a great way to draw more people to your live event and add credibility to your product or service.

-- Demonstration: Whether you have a product, service or software, holding a demonstration webinar can be a great way to promote and educate your audience.
+- Demonstration: Whether you have a product, service or software, a demonstration webinar can be a great way to promote and educate your target audience.

 Don’t be afraid to mix it up with more than one format per webinar.
-Now, we don’t recommend cramming them all into one webinar, but perhaps after presenting most of the webinar with a partner, you move into a Q&A session.
+We don’t recommend cramming them all into one online event, but perhaps after presenting most of the webinar with a partner, you move into a Q&A session.
 Or, after presenting your webinar, you move into a live panel to discuss specific topics or features.
 Incorporating two formats can help your audience stay engaged and gain more value.